ADA-DPM: A Neural Descriptors-based Adaptive Noise Filtering Strategy for SLAM: Methodology

 \subsection{ADA-DPM for Loop-Closure Detection}

-The structure of ADA-DPM for Loop-Closure Detection also consists of the Encoder and Decoder, as shown in \hyperref[fig_2]{Figure 2}.
+The structure of ADA-DPM for Loop-Closure Detection also consists of the Encoder and Decoder, as shown in Figure \hyperref[fig_2]{2}.
 Among them, the feature attention fusion modules in the Encoder and Decoder adopt the same structure as the corresponding parts in ADA-DPM for Point Cloud Registration and share weights.
 The Loop-Closure Head follows the same strategy as DeepPointMap\cite{zhang2024deeppointmap}: it predicts the probability of a loop closure between the source point cloud and the target point cloud by stacking two layers of MLPs with shared weights.

 For the Encoder part, we adopt the structure of PointNeXt \cite{qian2022pointnext} combined with CLI-GCN.
 Existing point cloud feature extraction methods (such as PointNet++ \cite{qi2017pointnet++}, VoxelNet \cite{zhou2018voxelnet}, and PointNeXt \cite{qian2022pointnext} used in this paper) aggregate local features through downsampling.
 As a result, although the finally extracted compressed feature descriptors have rich semantic features, they suffer from issues such as a single receptive field and low feature resolution.
 For points in overlapping regions, changes in the size of their neighborhood structures do not affect their similarity; however, for points at the edges of overlapping regions, an increase in the receptive field will cause a sharp decrease in the similarity of their neighborhood structures, which may lead to incorrect loop-closure predictions and introduce errors into robot localization and map construction.
-To make up for this defect of PointNeXt, we construct the CLI-GCN module to perceive cross-layer multi-scale neighborhood structures, so as to capture richer geometric features.
+To make up for this defect of PointNeXt, we construct the CLI-GCN module, which constructs neighborhood graph structures across feature layers to capture geometric features at different scales and emphasizes key geometric features, thereby enhancing the representation capability of the geometric features.